Understanding Soft and Hard Services

 “When it comes to POS hardware and kiosks, though, you want to ensure your investment is protected on day one,” Lomazzo said.
 “This service needs to provide same day or next day onsite service.
 If your investment is inoperative this will cost you customers and will affect your bottom line.
 You should always protect your investment by adding the extended service.”

-Editors Note – Panasonic Offering
+Editors Note – example

 IMPLEMENTATION SERVICES